StainNet: Scaling Self-Supervised Foundation Models on Immunohistochemistry and Special Stains for Computational Pathology

 Abstract: Foundation models trained with self-supervised learning (SSL) on large-scale histological images have significantly accelerated the development of computational pathology.
 These models can serve as backbones for region-of-interest (ROI) image analysis or patch-level feature extractors in whole-slide images (WSIs) based on multiple instance learning (MIL).
 Existing pathology foundation models (PFMs) are typically pre-trained on Hematoxylin-Eosin (H\&E) stained pathology images.
-However, images with special stains, such as immunohistochemistry, are also frequently used in clinical practice.
-PFMs pre-trained mainly on H\&E-stained images may be limited in clinical applications involving special stains.
-To address this issue, we propose StainNet, a specialized foundation model for special stains based on the vision transformer (ViT) architecture.
-StainNet adopts a self-distillation SSL approach and is trained on over 1.4 million patch images cropping from 20,231 publicly available special staining WSIs in the HISTAI database.
-To evaluate StainNet, we conduct experiments on an in-house slide-level liver malignancy classification task and two public ROI-level datasets to demonstrate its strong ability.
-We also perform few-ratio learning and retrieval evaluations, and compare StainNet with recently larger PFMs to further highlight its strengths.
-We have released the StainNet model weights at: https://huggingface.co/JWonderLand/StainNet.
+However, images such as immunohistochemistry (IHC) and special stains are also frequently used in clinical practice.
+PFMs pre-trained mainly on H\&E-stained images may be limited in clinical applications involving these non-H\&E images.
+To address this issue, we propose StainNet, a a collection of self-supervised foundation models specifically trained for IHC and special stains in pathology images based on the vision transformer (ViT) architecture.
+StainNet contains a ViT-Small and a ViT-Base model, both of which are trained using a self-distillation SSL approach on over 1.4 million patch images extracted from 20,231 publicly available IHC and special staining WSIs in the HISTAI database.
+To evaluate StainNet models, we conduct experiments on three in-house slide-level IHC classification tasks, three in-house ROI-level special stain and two public ROI-level IHC classification tasks to demonstrate their strong ability.
+We also perform ablation studies such as few-ratio learning and retrieval evaluations, and compare StainNet models with recent larger PFMs to further highlight their strengths.
+The StainNet model weights are available at https://github.com/WonderLandxD/StainNet.

 Primary Subject Area: Foundation Models